smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/OnRemoteControlSettings.md

 1.
 In case
 - SDL received OnRemoteControlSettings notification from HMI with allowed:true
-- and "accessMode" = "AUTO_ALLOW" or without "accessMode" parameter at all
+- and "accessMode" = "AUTO_ALLOW"
 - and RC_module on HMI is alreay in control by RC-application

 SDL must

 - provide access to RC_module for the second RC_application in HMILevel FULL after it sends control RPC (either SetInteriorVehicleData or ButtonPress) for the same RC_module without asking a driver
 - process the request from the second RC_application

+*Information:*

+a. in case HMI didn't provide "accessMode" parameter during start up or when RC feature was enabled SDL must set "accessMode" = "AUTO_ALLOW" by default (see p.
+8)

+b. in case HMI didn't provide "accessMode" parameter in current OnRemoteControlSettings notification but this parameter was received in previous OnRemoteControlSettings notification, SDL must use previously received "accessMode"

 2.
 In case